-Eating more fiber is a great way to take care of your heart — but it can also benefit your whole body.
-Foods high in fiber can help lower your risk of heart disease, diabetes, and some types of cancer.1 And a study in The Journal of Nutrition found that a high-fiber diet can help with weight loss, too.2
+Eating more fiber is a great way to take care of your heart.
+But it also benefits your whole body.
+Foods high in fiber can help lower your risk of heart disease, diabetes, and some types of cancer.1 They can also help with weight loss.

-Yet the average American eats only about 15 grams of fiber per day — well below the recommended amount.
-Women under 50 should aim for 25 grams per day, while women over 50 should consume 21 grams of fiber per day.
-For men under 50, the daily recommended amount jumps to 38 grams per day, or 30 grams per day for men over 50.3
+Yet the average American eats only about 15 grams of fiber per day.
+That's well below the recommended amount.
+Women 50 and younger should aim for 25 to 28 grams per day.
+For men 50 and younger, the daily recommended amount jumps to 31 to 34 grams per day, or 28 grams per day for men 51 and older.2

 The health benefits of fiber